-1. 1 111.
-1

-1 2 3 3 3 3

-1. Program that uses a goto statement to print an error message if 30

-the user enters a non-positive number

-· ·

--

-finds the sum of positive numbers only.
-Input contains positive

-and negative numbers.
-User input should end when number is

-zero.

-35

-4. Write a C Program to swap 2 numbers using call by reference.
+WEEK NO TOPIC PAGE NO WEEK 1 1.
+Programs using scanf() and printf() statements.
+10 2.
 Areas of Polygons.
-Calculation of Simple and Compound Interest.
-Swapping of Two numbers with and without temporary variable.
-Program to perform arithmetic operations on any two numbers Program to show usage of relational, logical and assignment operators.
-Program to show how Increment and Decrement Operators work (++, -) Program to perform Bitwise Operations on two numbers Program to show operator precedence in evaluation of mathematical expressions Program to check if a given number is positive or negative Program to check whether a given integer is even or odd.
-Program to find the largest of two numbers?
-Program to check whether given year is a leap year or not?
-Program to print the day of the week based on a number (1 to 7) entered by the user using a switch statement Program using a while loop to print all numbers from 1 to n, where n is input by the user.
+3. Calculation of Simple and Compound Interest.
+4. Swapping of Two numbers with and without temporary variable.
+WEEK 2 1.
+Program to perform arithmetic operations on any two numbers 15 2.
+Program to show usage of relational, logical and assignment Operators.
+3 Program to show how Increment and Decrement Operators work (++) 4.
+Program to perform Bitwise Operations on two numbers 5.
+Program to show operator precedence in evaluation of mathematical expressions WEEK 3 1.
+Program to check if a given number is positive or negative 20 2.
+Program to check whether a given integer is even or odd.
+3. Program to find the largest of two numbers?
+4. Program to find the largest of three numbers entered by the user.
+5. Program to check whether given year is a leap year of not? entered by the user using a switch statement WEEK 4 1.
+Program using a while loop to print all numbers from 1 to n.
+25 where n is input by the user.
+20 2.
 Program using a for loop to calculate and display the sum of the first n natural numbers.
-Program to generate Fibonacci sequence upto n terms Program using a do-while loop to print numbers from n to 1 (descending order), where n is entered by the user.
-Program to print the following patterns upto n rows using for loop ii.
+3. Program to calculate the factorial of given number 4.
+Program to generate Fibonacci sequence upto n terms 1 (descending order), where n is entered by the user 6.
+Program to print the following patterns upto n rows using for loop i. ii.
 1 iii.
-1<
+1 1 2 2 2 1 2 3 3 3 3 WEEK 5 1.
+Decompose that uses a cost actor months are print on arrow massages if 20 WEER J the user enters a non-positive number 30 2.
+Program using a for loop that stops printing numbers when it reaches 5 using the break statement.
+3. Program using a for loop that skips printing even numbers using the continue statement.
+4. Program that accepts a set of numbers from keyboard and finds the sum of positive numbers only.
+Input contains positive zero WEEK 6 1.
+Program with a function to add two numbers and return the 35 result.
+2. Write a function that returns the GCD of any two numbers?
+3. Write a C Program to swap 2 numbers using call by value.
+4. Write a C Program to swap 2 numbers using call by reference.